-Girls, I’d like to introduce you to your great-grandmother.
-Long before she was a great-grandmother (although she was always a great grandmother😊), she was a grandmother and before that a mother and before that, a beautiful young woman with aspirations, just like you.
+I’d like to introduce you to my mother.
+Long before she was a great-grandmother, she was a grandmother and before that a mother and before that, a beautiful young woman with aspirations.

 I’d like for you to meet that incredible woman, that hard-working professional dancer.